IsTrU/dev-translator/README.md

 # Dev Translator

 You know what you want to change, but you might not know what a developer would call it.
 Maybe the text feels cramped inside a button, a menu disappears behind another box, or the page looks wrong on your phone.
 You describe it as best you can, add a screenshot, and hope the coding agent understands.
 Dev Translator helps with that conversation.
 It turns your description into a clear development request, explains the terms that fit your situation, and gives you a prompt to copy into your coding agent.
 You get a better way to ask for the change and a little vocabulary you can use next time.

-Version **0.1.0** is ready for private review.
-There is no public release yet.

 ## A quick example